foreseecode/verint-xm-react-native-sample-apps/README.md

 To start a project, run

+    iOS:
     $ npx react-native run-ios

-    or..
+    Android:
+    Have an Android emulator running (quickest way to get started), or a device connected.
     $ npx react-native run-android

 ## Projects

 ## InSessionSample
-This sample project demonstrates a basic implementation of the Verint-XM Predictive In-Session Invite code in an empty app.
+This sample demonstrates a basic implementation of the Verint-XM In-Session Invite code in an empty app.
 It uses a native view to show a modal dialog to the user inviting them to take a survey when they have met the configured threshold.

+## InSessionModernSample
+This sample demonstrates the same functionality as InSessionSample, but is running with the New Architecture (Fabric).

 ## ContactInvitationSample

-This example shows how to provide a user's contact information to the SDK for use in a CONTACT mode survey.
+This sample shows how to provide a user's contact information to the SDK for use in a CONTACT mode survey.

 ## LocalNotificationSample

-This sample project demonstrates a local notification invite.
+This sample demonstrates a local notification invite.
 Accept the invite and then close the application.
 You will receive a local notification linking the survey.